SMART-MC: Characterizing the Dynamics of Multiple Sclerosis Therapy Transitions Using a Covariate-Based Markov Model: MSCOR

 \subsubsection{Fermi's Principle}

-The foundation of RMPS, the underlying mechanism of MSCOR, lies in Fermi's principle \citep{Fermi1952}, which provides a strategy for exploring the parameter space to optimize an objective function, even when non-differentiable, over an unconstrained domain.
-According to this principle, at each iteration, the function is evaluated at $2n$ neighboring points, corresponding to coordinate-wise movements in positive or negative directions with a step-size $s > 0$.
-The best-performing point among these is chosen as the updated solution.
-By varying $s$, candidate points can be generated from either nearby locations (small $s$) or farther neighborhoods (larger $s$), enabling adaptive exploration.
-Convergence is achieved when no improvement is found as $s \to 0$ \citep{Torczon1997, Das2023RMPSH}.
-Figure \ref{fermi} illustrates the candidate points generated under this principle for a given $s$.
+The RMPS foundation, underlying MSCOR, is based on Fermi's principle \citep{Fermi1952}, which offers a strategy for optimizing an objective function over an unconstrained domain, even if non-differentiable or discontinuous.
+At each iteration, the function is evaluated at $2n$ neighboring points, corresponding to coordinate-wise movements in both positive and negative directions with a step-size, denoted by $s > 0$.
+The best-performing point is chosen as the updated solution.
+By adjusting $s$, candidate points can be sampled from nearby (small $s$) or distant (large $s$) neighborhoods, enabling adaptive exploration.
+Convergence occurs when no improvement is found as $s \to 0$ \citep{Torczon1997, Das2023RMPSH}.
+Figure \ref{fermi} shows the candidate points generated under this principle for a given $s$.